fxstein/todo/README.md

 ## For AI Agents

-Tell your agent to adopt `todo.zsh` for task management.
+Tell your agent to adopt `todo.ai` for task management.

 **Repository:** https://github.com/fxstein/todo

 **Copy-paste this to your agent:**
 ```
-Adopt todo.zsh for task tracking from https://github.com/fxstein/todo.
+Adopt todo.ai for task tracking from https://github.com/fxstein/todo.
-Download todo.zsh into this project, then create a task "Implement user authentication"
+Download todo.ai into this project, then create a task "Implement user authentication"
 with subtasks:
 - Design database schema
 - Create API endpoints